John Wilkes Booth: Death

 Conger tracked down Jett and interrogated him, learning of Booth's location at the Garrett farm.
 Before dawn on April 26, the soldiers caught up with the fugitives, who were hiding in Garrett's tobacco barn.
 David Herold surrendered, but Booth refused Conger's demand to surrender, saying, "I prefer to come out and fight."
 The soldiers then set the barn on fire.
 As Booth moved about inside the blazing barn, Sergeant Boston Corbett shot him.
 According to Corbett's later account, he fired at Booth because the fugitive "raised his pistol to shoot" at them.
-Conger's report to Stanton stated that Corbett shot Booth "without order, pretext or excuse," and recommended that Corbett be punished for disobeying orders to take Booth alive.
+Conger's report to Stanton stated that Corbett shot Booth "without order, pretext or excuse", and recommended that Corbett be punished for disobeying orders to take Booth alive.
 Booth, fatally wounded in the neck, was dragged from the barn to the porch of Garrett's farmhouse, where he died three hours later, aged 26.
 The bullet had pierced three vertebrae and partially severed his spinal cord, paralyzing him.
 In his dying moments, he reportedly whispered, "Tell my mother I died for my country."
-Asking that his hands be raised to his face so that he could see them, Booth uttered his last words, "Useless, useless," and died as dawn was breaking of asphyxiation as a result of his wounds.
+Asking that his hands be raised to his face so that he could see them, Booth uttered his last words, "Useless, useless", and as dawn was breaking he died of asphyxiation as a result of his wounds.
 In Booth's pockets were found a compass, a candle, pictures of five women (actresses Alice Grey, Helen Western, Effie Germon, Fannie Brown, and Booth's fiancée Lucy Hale), and his diary, where he had written of Lincoln's death, "Our country owed all her troubles to him, and God simply made me the instrument of his punishment."

 Shortly after Booth's death, his brother Edwin wrote to his sister Asia, "Think no more of him as your brother; he is dead to us now, as he soon must be to all the world, but imagine the boy you loved to be in that better part of his spirit, in another world."
 Asia also had in her possession a sealed letter that Booth had given her in January 1865 for safekeeping, only to be opened upon his death.
 In the letter, Booth had written:

 Booth's letter was seized by Federal troops, along with other family papers at Asia's house, and published by The New York Times while the manhunt was still underway.
 It explained his reasons for plotting against Lincoln.
 In it he decried Lincoln's war policy as one of "total annihilation", and said: